 • Once thawed and at room temperature, use it within an hour.
 Otherwise, store thawed milk in the refrigerator for another day (24 hours).

-• Once it’s thawed, you can’t refreeze it.
-Use it or discard it.
-Oh my, this is liquid gold…so give it to your plants or a tree.
+• If it is partially thawed…. that is, there are still ice crystals in it, you can refreeze it.
+However, once it’s thawed, you can’t refreeze it.
+You do have to use the thawed milk…. or if you can’t use it, you have to discard it.
+Oh my, this is liquid gold…so it would be good to give it to your plants or a tree.
 That is some mighty compost.

-A simple wash in hot soapy water and then a thorough rinse will do the trick.
-There’s no need to sterilize the bottles every time.
-Is your house sterile?
-Really, it’s okay.
-The dishwasher is okay for glass bottles.
-(Plastics in hot dishwashers and microwave ovens degrade and leech chemicals.)
+To clean up breastmilk bottles, a simple wash in hot soapy water and a thorough rinse will do.
+There’s no need for a major sterilization of the bottles every time.
+If you have one, a dishwasher is fine.
+That’s better for glass bottles.
+The heat in dishwashers and microwaves degrades plastics and then they (the plastics) leech chemicals.